MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```

 To start the container use **Start-Container**.

 ```
 Start-Container -Name "MyContainer"
 ```
 When a container has been created you can interact with it using PowerShell remoting commands such as **Invoke-Command**, or **Enter-PSSession**.
-The example below creates an interactive session into the container using the **Enter-PSSession** command.
-When the **Enter-PSSession** command completes, the prompt will change to include the first 11 characters of the container id **[2446380e-629]** indicating that the session is now working against the container.
+The example below creates a remote PowerShell session into the container using the **Enter-PSSession** command.
+When the **Enter-PSSession** command completes, the prompt will change to include the first 11 characters of the container id **[2446380e-629]** indicating that the session is now working against the container. !-- Rework this seciton --!

 ```powershell
 Enter-PSSession -ContainerId $container.ContainerId -RunAsAdministrator